tomcuel/Chess_Game_C_IN104/README.md

 ## VF :
 - adding littles features linked to stalemate conditions
 - parsing more into separate functions using references to others folders
+- adding an IA using the alpha_beta_pruning algorithm with a very basic heuristic (will need to be upgraded later on)

 # Structure of the code :